AustroMelee/Austros-ATLA-World/docs/blueprints/project plans.md

 2.  **Implement Debouncing:** Wrap the search execution logic in a `debounce` function (e.g., from `lodash-es`) with a `300ms` delay to prevent excessive re-renders and processing while the user is typing.
 3.  **Refactor Logic:** Modify the hook to identify the top result and extract its `nation`.
 4.  **Handle Edge Cases:** Add explicit logic to return a neutral state (`topHit: null`) when there are zero search results or when the top result has no `nation` property.
-5.  **Write Unit Tests:** Create `useAustrosSearch.test.ts` and write tests for three scenarios: a) successful search with a top hit, b) search with results but no valid top hit, and c) search with no results.[END-COMPLETE]
+5.  **Write Unit Tests:** Create `useAustrosSearch.test.ts` and write tests for three scenarios: a) successful search with a top hit, b) search with results but no valid top hit, and c) search with no results.

 ### ### Step 2.2: Construct the UI Components ⌨️ (Revised for Current System)